trustrachel/pycon-2014-talk/abstract.md

 ADDITIONAL NOTES
 -----------------

-Flask-FeatureFlags is open source and in (internal) production use here at LinkedIn: https://github.com/trustrachel/Flask-FeatureFlags
+Flask-FeatureFlags is open source and in internal production use here at LinkedIn: https://github.com/trustrachel/Flask-FeatureFlags

 This would be my first time speaking at a conference like PyCon.
-I’ve spoken at my company a few times and at PyLadies events.
-I'll have the opportunity to speak at several user groups beforehand.
+I've spoken at my company a few times and at PyLadies events.
+I'll have the opportunity to speak at several user groups beforehand, and I'm planning on using the heck out of my company's speaker training sessions.